 When can I harvest Tromboncino Squash?

-Harvest at any size you prefer.
+Harvest Tromboncino at any size you prefer.
 You can harvest the young fruit when they are green and use the same way you would Zucchini squash, or wait until the fruit is large, orange and fully mature to be stored and used the same way you would use Butternut squash.
 Mature fruit is generally ready for harvest when it has completely changed from green to an orange colour and the vine that is attached to the fruit begins to brown and die back.

 Pests